Basic Geometry Concepts: Undefined Terms, Definitions, Postulates, and Theorems

 A point has no length or thickness.
 In other words, it has no dimension.

 We use a dot to provide a visual representation of a point.
-Furthermore, we use capital letters to provide a name to a certain point.
+Furthermore, we use capital letters to give a name to a certain point.

 Some real-life representations of a point are the tip of a pencil or a certain coordinate in a map.

 Shown below is a line connecting points A and B. We call this line AB.
-To name a line, we just use any of the two points that are in the line.
-For instance, the line below, which is AB, can be also be named line BC.
+To name a line, we use any of the two points in the line.
+For instance, the line below, AB, can also be named line BC.

-We can also put a two-way arrow sign (⟷) above AB to indicate that the geometric figure that was named AB is a line.
+We can also put a two-way arrow sign (⟷) above AB to indicate that the AB geometric figure is a line.

 The arrow signs you can see in a line tell us that it extends infinitely or without end.